axemonk/Spreadsheet-Formula/resources/completion_builder/README.md

     Before running this script, clean formulas in *\*\_funcs\_data\_list.txt* that look like the second line to look like the first, using your best judgement.
 Find them using: `[^\]],\.{3}`

-- TODO: Allow this entire directory to switch between application specific information like the `scope` found in this file and the file names used by all scripts instead of having to refactor a bunch of stuff every time.